 Lastly, Place.
 I prefer to use real world locations as I think they provide stronger anchors for a reader to visualize.
 However, I will make up one if needed.
 While I do incorporate famous places like Rome or London, I also intentionally choose lesser-known locations to set story in quite frequently.
 This allows me to introduce readers to new places that are historically significant and allows flexibility in crafting narrative, along with showing the historical significance of contributions from smaller communities often overshadowed by larger ones.
 As a public historian, I try to make folks curious enough they might want to learn more or visit that location on their next trip.

 While I do my best to provide accurate and authentic historical aspects into my stories, there are times where I will intentionally deviate from the period or run with an obscure historical theory about something or someone, as that works better for my narrative.
 My books are fictional and are meant more as a form of edutainment than as a secondary source.
 Sometimes authors in my genres do such a good job of blending fact and fiction we may cause readers to challenge experts in the field over items when they shouldn’t.
 Please always double check things before debating them with a historian.
 I am also human and may make a mistake, but I try to catch those mistakes before the book goes to market.

 I am revamping my blog to further explore some of these nuanced points, to shine the spotlight on real historical figures and places that appear in my books, share recipes so you can try what my characters are munching on, and to just stay in touch more frequently.

 If you ever have questions about something in my books, please reach out.
 I am happy to answer whatever they may be.
-You can contact me via social media, this website, or leave a comment below.
+You can contact me via social media, this website, my podcast, or leave a comment below.